 From this stretch the approach path changes gear and, following the red marks, you start to climb up rocks (max II-grade), trail tracks on stones and aided sections.
 Continuing on steep climb on a detrital and sometimes treacherous background, we gain altitude with San Martino di Castrozza behind our backs and finally we meet theeasy start of the Bolver Lugi Ferrata (1h from the metal slab - 2h from the top station of the cable car).

-Let's start the via ferrata moving in diagonal to the left on some rocks inside a small gully ascending to an edge that we go around and face other rocks and easy leaps uphill.
+Let's start the via ferrata moving in diagonal to the left on well-grabbed rocks inside a small gully ascending to an edge that we go around and face other rocks and easy leaps uphill.
 We reach a chimney not particularly demanding and we go up again with the rope on the right side and excellent holds at the center of the chimney.
 We leave the chimney and after a short vertical wall we are a connecting stretch in the via ferrata.
 A look to our left and we see in the distance the final destination of our itinerary: the top station of the Col Rosetta cable car.

 Once the connecting section marked with red signs is over, we reach the equipment again.
 We follow the cable that diagonally climb up to get around a couple of stones, first to the right and then to the left and we are under one beautiful vertical wall.
 The wall appears rich in handholds and you can easily climb taking advantage of the natural weaknesses of the rock, pleasantly gaining the end of this wall.
 Let's now face a exposed horizontal traverse full of comfortable feet supports.
 We reach one second vertical wall to go back more challenging than the previous one.